 - Embedded rocks or debris

-If your dog suddenly cries out or starts to limp during your hike, make sure to stop and check out what happened then and their.
+If your dog suddenly cries out or starts to limp during your hike, make sure to stop and check out what happened then and there.

 7. Create a Care Routine

-If you hike regularly with you dog, get in the habit of nightly inspections and moisturize your dogs paws with the a dog balm like mentioned above.
+If you hike regularly with your dog, get in the habit of nightly inspections and moisturize your dogs paws with a dog balm like mentioned above.

-Just make sure to rub it in well so you dog doesn’t try to lick it off.
+Just make sure to rub it in well so your dog doesn’t try to lick it off.